Ankle Fracture Open Reduction and Internal Fixation

 Next, your surgeon will secure the pieces of your broken bones to each other (fixation).
-To do this, he or she will use tools like screws, metal plates, wires, or pins.
+To do this, they'll use tools, like screws, metal plates, wires, or pins.

-Your healthcare provider will make other repairs as necessary.
+Your surgeon will make other repairs as necessary.

-After the healthcare provider and surgery team have secured the bone, the layers of skin and muscle around your leg will be repaired.
+After the surgeon and surgery team have secured the bone, the layers of skin and muscle around your leg will be repaired.

 What happens after ankle fracture open reduction and internal fixation?

-Talk to your healthcare provider about what you can expect after your surgery.
-You may have some pain after your procedure, but you may be prescribed pain medicines by your healthcare provider.
+Talk to your surgeon about what you can expect after your surgery.
+You may have some pain after your procedure.
+You may be prescribed pain medicines by your healthcare provider.
 You should be able to resume your normal diet fairly quickly.
-You will likely have imaging tests, like an X-ray, to check that the fracture has been repaired correctly.
+You'll likely have imaging tests, like an X-ray, to check that the fracture has been repaired correctly.
 Depending on the extent of your injury and your other medical conditions, you might be able to go home the same day.

-Your healthcare provider might tell you to keep your ankle elevated for a certain period of time after your surgery.
+Your surgeon might tell you to keep your ankle elevated for a certain period of time after your surgery.
 You’ll also need to keep your ankle immobile for a while.
 Often, this means wearing a splint, perhaps for several weeks.
-You’ll receive instructions about how to move your leg and whether it is OK to put weight on it.
+You’ll receive instructions about how to move your leg and whether it's OK to put weight on it.

-Follow all your healthcare provider’s instructions carefully.
+Follow all your surgeon's instructions carefully.
 You might need to take blood-thinner medicine to prevent blood clots for a little while after your surgery.
-Your healthcare provider might not want you to take certain over-the-counter medicines for pain because some of these can interfere with bone healing.
-Your healthcare provider may advise you to eat a diet high in calcium and vitamin D as your bone heals.
+Your surgeon might not want you to take certain over-the-counter medicines for pain because some of these can interfere with bone healing.
+They may advise you to eat a diet high in calcium and vitamin D as your bone heals.

 You might have some fluid leaking from your incision, which is normal.
-However, let your healthcare provider know right away if the draining is severe.
-Also, let your healthcare provider know if there is increased redness, swelling, severe pain, or loss of feeling in your leg, or if you get a high fever or chills.
+However, let your surgeon know right away if the draining is severe.
+Also, let them know if there's increased redness, swelling, severe pain, or loss of feeling in your leg, or if you get a high fever or chills.